AustinTSchaffer/Notebook/AwsCertification/solutions-architect-associate/Practice Test 1.md

 - SSH uses TCP, **not UDP**
 - `/32` means "only this IP address"
 - `/0` means "all IP addresses"

+### Question 12 :x:

+- app will allow users to pay their taxes or claim their tax refund
+- app is hosted on EC2
+- Due to confidentiality, security policy requires app to encrypt data before writing it to the disk

+**TODO**

+Use the AWS KMS API to encrypt files before writing them to the disk.

+**Notes**

+- AWS Key Management Service (AWS KMS) is a managed service that makes it easy for you to create and control the encryption keys used to encrypt your data.
+- EBS encryption provides additional security for EBS volumes, but does not allow for encryption of individual files.
+Better to use KMS API to encrypt data **before** saving it to the disk.
+- Security Token Service (STS) is a web service that enables you to request temporary, limited-privilege credentials for AWS Identity and Access Management (IAM) users or for users that you authenticate (federated users).

 ### Question 17 :x: